 I am so shocked and upset by this recent article that I just don’t know what to say.
 I remember when he passed away, after a long illness with Lou Gehrig’s Disease (or, as I prefer to call it, Franz Rosenzweig’s Disease).
 His son was my 9th grade Rebbi, and was an excellent Rebbi.
 Another son was my wife’s high school principal, and is a living legend in the world of contemporary Jewish education.
-I remember the third son from growing up in
+I remember the third son from growing up in Baltimore.
+We knew that something was up with him, but didn’t really know what.

 It also makes me rethink my own school experience.
 Did I ever have a Rebbi who was a pedophile?
 There’s only one candidate I can think of.
 I had a Rebbi who would touch students, putting his hand under their shirts, etc. (we were 10-12 years old).
 We used to joke that it was a good thing he didn’t teach as Bais Yaakov.
 There was also a profile of the students he’d touch – ambitious, willing to work hard an kiss-up to get good grades, always wanting to be in the teacher’s good graces (definitely not me; I was actually frequently banished to the hallway, including once for an entire week).
 The Rebbi would play favorites, even giving them gifts or taking them to ballgames.
 I don’t think it ever went past that, though.
 It was certainly inappropriate (one parent threatened to dismember this particular Rabbi if he ever touched his son again), but not criminal, as far as I know.
 Point is, it never should have even gotten that far.